Fiat Panda: Design

-Models
+Launch model (1980)

 Mechanically the first Pandas shared engines and transmissions with the Fiat 127 and, in certain territories, the air-cooled 652 cc two-cylinder powerplant of the Fiat 126.
 Rear suspension used a solid axle suspended on leaf springs.
 Later versions added mechanical improvements while retaining a robust simplicity throughout its model life.

 Launch models included the Panda 30, powered by a longitudinally-mounted air cooled 652 cc straight-two-cylinder engine derived from the 126, and the Panda 45, with a transversely-mounted water cooled 903 cc (FIAT 100 series) four-cylinder from the 127.
-As a consequence of the different drivetrain layout the 45 had the radiator grille to the right side, the 30 to the left.
 In September 1982 Fiat added another engine to the line-up: the Panda 34 used an 843 cc water-cooled unit, derived from that in the 850.
 It was originally reserved for export to France, Belgium, Germany, and the Netherlands.

 Fiat launched the Panda 45 Super at the Paris Motor Show later in 1982, with previous specification models continuing as the "Comfort" trim.
 The Super offered an optional five-speed gearbox.
 Minor styling changes to the Super included Fiat's revised corporate grille with five diagonal silver bars.
-The earlier grille design (metal with slots on the left for ventilation) continued on the Comfort models until the next major revision of the line-up.
+The earlier grille design (metal with slots on one side) continued on the Comfort models until the next major revision of the line-up.
 A 30 Super was added in February 1983, offering the Super trim combined with the smaller engine.

 The Panda 4x4 was launched in June 1983, powered by a 965 cc engine with 48 bhp derived from the Autobianchi A112 or Fiat 100 series engine.
 Known simply as the Panda 4x4, this model was the first small, transverse-engined production car to have a 4WD system.
 The system itself was manually selectable, with an ultra-low first gear.
 Under normal (on-road) conditions starting was from second, with the fifth gear having the same ratio as fourth in the normal Panda.
 Austrian company Steyr-Puch supplied the entire drivetrain (clutch, gearbox, power take-off, three-piece prop shaft, rear live axle including differential and brakes) to the plant at Termini Imerese where it was fitted to the reinforced bodyshell.
 In November 1984 trim levels were named "L", "CL", and "S".
 Specifications and detailing were modified across the range, using the Fiat corporate grille on all trims.
 Mechanically the range remained largely unchanged.